INTERACTION DESIGN, PROTOTYPE, 2017

 The same button in different contexts with a distinctive meaning: the start of something new.
-I explored the power of the morphing Google Material FAB to help users create a new trip from the home screen, or add items to an existing itinerary.
+I explored the power of the morphing Google Material FAB to help users create a new trip from the home screen or add items to an existing itinerary.

 3 • PHOTOGRAPHY

 Using beautiful city landscapes as the trip cover photo gave the app a shiny new look and feel.
-It served as the main visual anchor point to help users identify their upcoming trips faster.
+It served as the primary visual anchor point to help users identify their upcoming trips faster.

 This is the complete information architecture of this prototype created with Principle.
-I mapped out all the interaction patterns, linked all the tap targets between screens and created micro animations for all the use cases.
+I mapped out all the interaction patterns, linked all the tap targets between screens, and created micro animations for all the use cases.